ZAZ: From harvesters to cars

-Further growth in Ukraine

-In 1975 the factory was consolidated in the AvtoZAZ holding, which was transformed into joint-stock company in 1990s.
-In 1986 ZAZ together with Comau installed a new production complex.
+In 1975, the factory was consolidated in the AvtoZAZ holding, which was transformed into joint-stock company in 1990s.
+In 1986, ZAZ, together with Comau, installed a new production complex.
 The Illichivsk factory of automobile parts (IZAA) in one of the biggest freight sea ports on Black Sea in Illichivsk became part of the AutoZAZ holding.

-Newer front wheel drive cars are based on model 1102 Tavria (1989–2007) and are powered by a water cooled, front mounted MeMZ engine and fall into micro-class.
-On June 1, 1994, the factory ceased production of its 968M model.
+In November 1987, the plant began producing a new front wheel drive car ZAZ-1102 Tavria.
+In 1989, it became known that new models were being developed based on the "Tavria" - a five-door ZAZ-1105 and a "Kombi" model with "station wagon" body.
+In October 1989, the plant produced its three millionth car.
+All these cars were powered by a water cooled, front mounted MeMZ engine and fall into micro-class.

+In Ukraine

+On 1 June 1994, the factory ceased production of its ZAZ-968M model.

 When AvtoZAZ-Daewoo joint venture with Daewoo Motors was formed in 1998, ZAZ was assigned to the new company as a 50% share on behalf of AvtoZAZ.
 Daewoo Motors made large investments and established the production of its own models, while keeping and modernizing the native ZAZ brand.
 CKD kits of Daewoo Lanos, Daewoo Nubira and Daewoo Leganza started assembling the same year in Chornomorsk; at the same time, CKD assembly of a number of older VAZ models started.

 Following the bankruptcy of Daewoo Motors in 2001, UkrAVTO corporation bought out AvtoZAZ holding in 2002.
 All of the AvtoZAZ manufacturing facilities (most notably, MeMZ and Illichivsk assembling plant) were reincorporated into ZAZ.
 The company even adopted a new logo.
 The Daewoo part in the joint venture was bought out by Swiss venture Hirsch & CIE in 2003.

 End of 2004 saw the beginning of full-scale production of completely domestic ZAZ Lanos (T150), now that CKD kits of Lanos were no longer supplied.
 In 2006, ZAZ reached an agreement with the Chinese manufacturer Chery Automobile to assemble passenger cars from kits and from 2011 started full-scale production of the Chery A13 under its own badge as ZAZ Forza.
 The same year production of the Chevrolet Aveo (T250) was moved from the FSO car factory to ZAZ.

 By Decree of the President of Ukraine, CJSC "ZAZ" employees were rewarded with State awards of Ukraine in 2009.

-In the first half of 2012 ZAZ manufactured 20,060 vehicles, a 30% decline from the same period in 2011.
-In 2012 Zaporizhzhia Automobile Building Plant started serial full-scale production of new car model, the ZAZ Vida.
+In the first half of 2012, ZAZ manufactured 20,060 vehicles, a 30% decline from the same period in 2011.
+In 2012, Zaporizhzhia Automobile Building Plant started serial full-scale production of new car model, the ZAZ Vida.